FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

 - ``RequireMfa``: true / false, default is false.
 A user granting access to this client has to enable and use Multi Factor Authentication.
 See :ref:`firely_auth_mfa`
 - ``AccessTokenType``: ``Jwt`` or ``Reference``. ``Jwt`` means that this client will get self-contained Json Web Tokens. ``Reference`` means that this client will get reference tokens, that refer to the actual token kept in memory by Firely Auth.
 For more background see :term:`reference token`.

+External identity providers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- ``LogoutMethod``: Allows the user to automatically logout of the federated identity provider if the user logs out of Firely Auth.
+By default the user will only be logged out locally.
+- ``Scheme``: Name of the federated identity provider.
+Each identity provider must have a unique scheme.
+- ``Authority``: Url of the external identity provider.
+- ``DisplayName``: Name that will be displayed in the UI of Firely Auth for users to select which identity provider to use if multiple are configured or if a local login is enabled as well.
+- ``ClientId``: ClientId of Firely Auth that will be used in the implicit token flow in order to retreive an id token from the external identity provider.
+- ``ClientSecret``: ClientSecret of Firely Auth that will be used in the implicit token flow in order to retreive an id token from the external identity provider.

 .. _firely_auth_settings_allowedorigins:

 AllowedOrigins